jflex-de/jflex/README.md

 ## Usage

-For documentation and more information see the [JFlex web site][jflex] and the [wiki][wiki].
+For documentation and more information see the [JFlex documentation][jflex-doc] and the [wiki][wiki].

 ### Usage with Maven